Security guard: United States

-California – Security Guards are required to obtain a license from the Bureau of Security and Investigative Services (BSIS), of the California Department of Consumer Affairs.
+California – Security Guards must obtain a license from the Bureau of Security and Investigative Services (BSIS) within the California Department of Consumer Affairs.
 Applicants must be at least 18 years old, undergo a criminal history background check through the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI), and complete a 40-hour course of required training.
-This required training is broken down into smaller training sections and time-lines.
+This required training is broken down into smaller training sections and timelines.
 The first is 8 hours of BSIS-designed instruction on powers to arrest and appropriate use of force.
 The certificate is required as a prerequisite for applying for an individual officer's license (guard card).
-Then, within 30 days of getting the individual officers license, they must receive 16 hours of training on various mandatory and elective courses.
-Finally, within 6 months of getting their license, they must receive an additional 16 hours of training on various mandatory and elective courses.
+Then, within 30 days of obtaining the individual officer's license, they must complete 16 hours of training in various mandatory and elective courses.
+Finally, within 6 months of obtaining their license, they must complete an additional 16 hours of training in various mandatory and elective courses.
 California security officers are also required to complete 8 hours of BSIS-approved annual renewal training on security-related topics.
-The training and exam may be administered by any private patrol operator or by any of a large number of certified training facilities.
+The training and exam may be administered by any private patrol operator or by any of the many certified training facilities.
 This training can be in the classroom or online.

 A loss prevention security officer for Target.
-Loss prevention or assets protection officers are security officers specially tasked with preventing shoplifting and arresting offenders.
+Loss prevention or asset protection officers are security officers specially tasked with preventing shoplifting and arresting offenders.

 The individual officer's license in California expires every two years and is subject to renewal.

 Illinois – Security Guards / Security Officers in Illinois are required to have a valid Permanent Employee Registration Card, also known as a PERC Card for short.
-They also have to be a minimum of 18 years old to work as an unarmed security guard, and a minimum of 21 years old to work as an armed security guard.
-A valid Firearm Owner's Identification Card, also known as a FOID Card for short, is also required if working as an armed security guard.
+They also must be at least 18 years old to work as an unarmed security guard and at least 21 years old to work as an armed security guard.
+A valid Firearm Owner's Identification Card (FOID Card) is also required for those working as armed security guards.